4wayhandshake/4wayhandshake.github.io/content/walkthrough/openadmin.md

 - ona_sys : ona_sys
 - And several others...

-No dice :game_die:  None of those were correct.
+No dice 🎲  None of those were correct.
 Let's take a look around for suspicious config files.
 After all, if the ``/ona`` admin page was left with default credentials admin : admin, there is a good chance that the database credentials were left in some config file.

 ```
 www-data@openadmin:/opt/ona/$ ls /opt/ona/sql